thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 websites and even Google takes it into account for rankings.
 Gatsby sites are incredibly fast, but you need to follow some good practices to keep it that way:

-- **All data in Gatsby should go through Graphql or the page's context:** This allows Gatsby to render the pages statically, the way it works is that Gatsby is fetching and generating all data in Node during build time.
+- **All data in Gatsby should go through GraphQL or the page's context:** This allows Gatsby to render the pages statically, the way it works is that Gatsby is fetching and generating all data in Node during build time.
 This means you should avoid requesting data clientside (in your **useEffect** or